windmill-labs/windmilldocs/docs/integrations/mysql.md

 # MySQL Integration

-Windmill provides a framework to support MySQL databsases, either with native SQL scripts or through TypeScript for raw queries.
+Windmill provides a framework to support MySQL databases, either with native SQL scripts or through TypeScript for raw queries.

 ![Integration between MySQL and Windmill](../assets/integrations/mysql_header.png 'Connect a MySQL instance with Windmill')